7 Common Pottery Wheel Issues

 You can simply replace loose bats.
 They don’t cost that much to replace.

-It may cost you around $75 to replace a Wheel head’s bearings, but the cost depends on the brand and varies.
+It may cost you around $75 to replace a Wheel head’s bearings, but the cost depends on the brand.
 First, check the underside of the wheel head.
-Caked on clay can sound like bad bearings.
+Caked-on clay can sound like bad bearings.

-If the splash pan has caused the knocking noise on the wheel, you have to put it more on the center.
+If the splash pan is causing the knocking noise on the wheel, you have to move it closer to the center.

 #7: Pottery Wheel Won’t Turn On

 Perhaps you have a wheel that won’t turn on, or it doesn’t seem to run properly.
-The issue could stem from multiple things, and you should first pinpoint the cause of the problem.
-It could depend on the brand of the pottery wheel too.
+The issue could stem from several factors, so you should first pinpoint the cause.
+It could depend on the brand of the pottery wheel, too.
 Maybe you stored the wheel somewhere, and it worked before, but it doesn’t work now.
 What could be the problem?

 Solution: First, think of the age of your pottery wheel.
 Most Electric Pottery Wheels last anywhere from 10 to 15 years.
 After that, you may have to buy replacement parts.

-If not the age, it could have to do with the wheel being jammed.
-First, check the instruction manual because they may have a specific way to deal with wheel jams.
-With Skutt Wheels, they advise you to twist the wheel head and pull up to get rid of a jam.
+If not the age, it could be the wheel being jammed.
+First, check the instruction manual, as it may have a specific way to handle wheel jams.
+With Skutt Wheels, they advise twisting the wheel head and pulling up to clear a jam.
 Over time, the wheel head might stick to the shaft, causing this problem.

-Finally, you have the issue where you may have stored the wheel, and it worked before, but it doesn’t work anymore.
+Finally, you may have stored the wheel, and it worked before, but it doesn’t work anymore.
 First, you have to figure out why the wheel stopped working.
 Keep it in a dry and clean area away from water.
 Check the owner’s manual for troubleshooting.
 Most manuals are now online.
-You might call a repairman to see if you can repair it if it doesn’t turn on.
+You might call a repairman to see if it can be repaired if it doesn’t turn on.

 Conclusion

 Hopefully, this solves some of the problems that you might encounter at the Pottery Wheel.
 For the most part, pottery wheels are incredibly enduring.
 That’s a good thing considering they can cost $400 or more.
 Still, you can encounter issues at the wheel, and if you do, you want to know how to address them.
-If you have a problem, you can call the manufacturer too.
-This can give you detailed information on the specific brand.
+If you have a problem, you can also call the manufacturer.
+This can provide detailed information about the specific brand.